 Bullying and harassment is behaviour that makes someone feel intimidated or offended.
 Harassment is unlawful under the Equality Act 2010.
 Where harassment and bullying occur, they cause serious repercussions for the employer and employees.
 They can affect health, work performance and the success of the Corporation.
 Bullying, as a cause of stress at work, should be regarded as a workplace health and safety hazard.
 Here at Intequal we do not tolerate bullying at any level.

 Information, Advice and Guidance

 Intequal is committed to delivering an Information, Advice and Guidance (IAG) service that provides a range of opportunities for learners, employers and partners to make informed choices about their training and development needs.
 The IAG service at Intequal is delivered through pre-learning, induction, on programme and at exit.

 At Intequal, we are committed to providing high quality services for all our learners and employers, taking account of users’ views, and using the findings to promote and develop capacity for sustainable improvement.
-However, should you not be satisfied with our service for any reason please let us know by following the procedure here or download our complaints form.
+However, should you not be/be satisfied with our service for any reason please let us know by filling out the following forms.

 This policy applies to Intequal and how we use the personal information we collect from you, or you provide.